justinjyoo/willing-fullstack-bitly/README.md

 ## Usage

-Run the following script from within the root directory to start the server and application:
+Run the following scripts in the order specified below from within the root directory to start the server and application:
 ```
+npm install
 npm start
 ```